 Board of Directors

-The Board of Director for the Colorado Energy Water Consortium is composed of stakeholders
+The Board of Director for the Center for Energy and Water Sustainability is composed of stakeholders

 from industry, government, academics, agriculture and environmental groups.